danstaar007/danstaar007/README.md

 - 👋 Hi, I’m @danstaar007
-- 👀 I’m interested in creating games, security, and information assurance.
+- 👀 I’m interested in creating games, artificial intelligence, security, and information assurance.
 - 🌱 I’m currently learning how to use UE5 on Linux and studying for the Sec+ exam.
 - 💞️ I’m looking to collaborate on anything.
 - 📫 How to reach me ...